COACH REQUIREMENTS

 Results are available in your account for 60 days from completion.
 Please make sure you download and save a copy within this timeframe if desired.
 Your certificate will not be accessible in your account past 60 days, however will be accessible if saved to a personal desktop or folder.

-If your current ePIC has expired please contact the Glenlake Administrator at admin@glenlakehockey.com, to obtain a voucher link to submit your ePIC application.
+If your current VSC has expired please contact the Glenlake Administrator at admin@glenlakehockey.com, to obtain a voucher link to submit your VSC application.

-If you run into problems completing the ePIC process, please contact admin@glenlakehockey.com.
+If you run into problems completing the VSC process, please contact admin@glenlakehockey.com.

 Thank you.